 Q: What is the first step to becoming a Green Office at Harvard?

-Q: What is the Harvard Green Office ID?
+Q: What is the role of the Green Office Lead?

 Q: At what point does my office qualify as a Green Office?

-A: An office is considered a Green Office after completing the walk through associated with Leaf One.
-Once the office walk through is complete, you will receive a certificate and decal stating the level of achievement and your office will be listed on our website.
+A: An OFS staff member will review your application and facilitate a walk-through of your office (if required).
+Once complete you will receive a certificate and decal stating the level of achievement and your office will be listed here.

-Q: Should student and part time workers be declared in the total count for people in the office?
+Q: Should students and part-time workers be declared in the total count for people in the office?

-A: Both full and part time staff and faculty, as well as student workers, when relevant, are considered in the total count of people in the office.
-Only student and part time workers who do not have a designated work space should be excluded from the count.
-However, we encourage you to share your Green Office efforts with these individuals.
+A: Both full and part-time staff, faculty, and student workers should be counted.
+However, student and part-time workers who do not have a designated work space can be excluded from the count.
+We still encourage you to share your Green Office efforts with these individuals.

-Q: What if an office member does not want to sign off on the checklist?
+Q: What if an office member does not want to participate in the program?

-A: The Green Office program is an opportunity for learning as much as it is for “greening.”
-If a member of your office does not want to sign the checklist, try and understand why.
+A: Only 75% of the office needs to participate in order to achieve certification.
+If a member of your office does not want to sign the checklist, try to understand why.
 Can the information be presented differently?
 Can we provide additional explanatory materials?
 Please contact firstname.lastname@example.org for support, if needed.

 Q: What is the role of the Sustainability Liaison?

 A: The Liaison is your point of contact with the Office for Sustainability.
 They will introduce you to the Green Office program and will be available for questions throughout the process.
-This Liaison will conduct an office walk-through after completion of Leaf One and Leaf Four.
+This Liaison will conduct an office walk-through after submission of your first application or when applying for Leaf Four.